This page contains information about COVID-19 vaccination and testing sites.

 Getting a COVID-19 vaccine is the most important thing you can do to protect yourself and your loved ones and help our communities recover from the devastating impacts of this pandemic.
 Here are key things to know about the COVID-19 vaccines, benefits of the vaccines, and guidance for fully vaccinated individuals from the Centers for Disease Control and Prevention (CDC).

-All Illinoisans ages 12 and up are eligible to receive a COVID-19 vaccine, regardless of immigration status.
+All Illinoisans ages 5 and up are eligible to receive a COVID-19 vaccine.
+COVID-19 vaccination is recommended for all people 5 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
 The vaccine is FREE and you do not need to have health insurance to receive a vaccine.
-The American College of Obstetricians and Gynecologists recommends that all pregnant individuals get vaccinated against COVID-19.

 Do you have questions about the COVID-19 vaccines?
 Watch my virtual panel discussion with local public health experts from the Illinois Department of Public Health, St. Bernard Hospital, and Friend Health, as they address common questions and concerns about the vaccines.